Beyond the beta integral method: transformation formulas for hypergeometric functions via Meijer's G function: function integral method: results

 where $n\in\N$, and

 Note also that we can regard $\sigma$ or $A-\sigma$ on the right hand side as an arbitrary number while $D$ on the left hand side is easy to express in terms of $\sigma^2$.

-\item Combination of Wang-Rathie transformation \eqref{eq:quadWangRathie3.1} with \eqref{eq:Bailey2} leads to a transformation of a special Saalsch\"{u}tzian ${}_6F_{5}$ with one unit shift to a particular nearly-poised of the second kind ${}_7F_{6}$ with three unit shifts.
+\item Combination of Wang-Rathie transformation \eqref{eq:quadWangRathie3.1} with \eqref{eq:Bailey2} leads to a transformation of a special Saalsch\"{u}tzian ${}_6F_{5}$ with one unit shift to a particular second kind nearly-poised ${}_7F_{6}$ with three unit shifts.
 Renaming parameters according to $A=\alpha$, $B=2\alpha-\beta-1$, $C=2\alpha-\gamma$, $D=2\alpha-b$, $E=\delta$, we get

 where $n\in\N$, and

 Note also that we can regard $\omega$ on the right hand side as an arbitrary number while $E$ on the left hand side is easy to express in terms of $\omega^2$.